mikechambers/dcli/src/dclics/README.md

 When compiling you must have an environment variable named `DESTINY_API_KEY` which contains your [Bungie API key](https://www.bungie.net/en/Application).

-To compile, switch to the base directory for the program, and run:
+To compile, switch to the `src/` directory and run:

 ```
 cargo build --release
 ```

-which will place the build in *target/release*
+which will place the compiled tools in *src/target/release*